 We publish an email newsletter for academic advisors, faculty mentors, and a variety of other roles in a position to communicate information and advice about study abroad/away to students.
 We aim to share knowledge, tips, and stories about GEO to help you field and/or redirect students' questions with ease and confidence.

 Looking for the GEO advisors?

-The Global Education Office has three study away advisors on staff.
+The Global Education Office has multiple study away advisors on staff.
 GEO advisors can provide personalized advice on finding a program, choosing courses and credits, and covering the costs of study abroad/away.